astralfrontier-itch-io/witch/rules/rules.md

-classes or do odd jobs, the **adventure**, where characters work together to achieve a goal or confront a challenge, and **downtime**, where the coven experiences the after­effects of adventuring.
+classes or do odd jobs, the **adventure**, where characters work together to achieve a goal or confront a challenge, and **downtime**, where the coven experiences the aftereffects of adventuring.

 When you play, the group will face questions: if our characters try to do a thing, what happens?
 The rules exist to help answer these questions, but they never dictate the results.

-Players always control how they do a thing ­- via persuasion, brains, magic, instinct.
+Players always control how they do a thing - via persuasion, brains, magic, instinct.
 The Mentor always controls the risks or effectiveness of that "how", and whether to use dice to answer any